rickardlindberg/rlproject/README.md

 ---

-* Where to do convert keystrokes to actions?
-* Multiple cursors?
 * If editor is modal or not should only be reflected in key bindings

 * Operation 1: replace multiple words